nEDM-TUM/CouchDB-Docker/README.md

 CouchDB-Docker
 ==============

-Docker for CouchDB servers in the nEDM experiment
+Docker for CouchDB servers in the nEDM experiment.

 ## Information